gaultier/blog/the_missing_cross_platform_api_for_timers.md

 - OpenBSD has it
 - macOS does not have it

-The last point is disappointing. macOS has kqueue due to its BSD heritage.
+The last point is unfortunate. macOS has kqueue due to its BSD heritage.
 But the [man page](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html) explicitly states that this particular feature is not supported:

 > EVFILT_TIMER   This filter is currently unsupported.